FortB164/Windows-Audio-Service-Fixer/README.md

 ## 🎯 Purpose

-WASFixer solves the common problem where the Windows Audio service (`Audiosrv`) gets stopped accidentally or by other applications, causing audio to stop working.
+WASFixer solves the common problem where the Windows Audio service (`Audiosrv`) gets stopped randomly or accidentally by other applications, causing audio to stop working.
 The service continuously monitors the audio service and immediately restarts it if it detects any stop attempts.

 ## ⚠️ Disclaimer